By LAURA LEONARD

 Doctor of Chiropractic

 Dr. Leonard’s practice focuses on posture and performance using a combination of soft tissue release, adjustments and exercise recommendations.
 She also coaches patients on nutrition, self-care and body awareness so they can manage themselves in between visits.
-Los Alamos Chiropractic Center is located in the Mary Deal building on Trinity.
+Los Alamos Chiropractic Center is in the Mary Deal Building on Trinity Drive.